By Diane Spicer

 But I also love the support and stability of full size hiking boots, like these KEENs.

-KEEN Targhee III Mid WP Hiking BootsNone of the KEEN choices requires a "breaking in" period.
+KEEN Targhee IV Mid Waterproof Hiking BootsNone of the KEEN choices requires a "breaking in" period.

-For a complete list of recommendations for the best beginner hiking boots and trail shoes, read this.
+Here is a complete list of recommendations for the best beginner hiking boots and trail shoes.

 And to avoid foot fatigue or soreness as your feet are becoming hardened to the reality of the hard work they perform on a hiking trail, consider a good pair of hiking insoles.